 The verb vayakhel – which gives the sedra its name – is crucial to an understanding of the task in which Moses is engaged.
 At its simplest level it serves as a motiv-word, recalling a previous verse.
 In this case the verse is obvious:

-When the people saw that Moses was so long in coming down from the mountain, they assembled around Aaron and said, “Come, make us gods who will go before us.”
+When the people saw that Moses was long delayed in coming down the mountain, they assembled around Aaron and said to him, “Get up, make us gods to go before us.”

 Shemot 32:1